The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

-with $O$ a function taking values in the group $\G$.
-In order to uniquely determine the solutions to the Yang--Mills equation, one needs to add an additional set of constraint equations which uniquely determine the gauge.
+under which equation \eqref{ym} is invariant.
+In order to uniquely determine the solutions to the Yang--Mills equation, one needs to add an additional set of constraint equations which uniquely determine a gauge.
 This procedure is known as {\em gauge fixing}.

-The choice of the gauge plays a central role in the study of the Yang--Mills equation.
-There are multiple interesting classical gauge choices, e.g. the Lorenz gauge, the temporal gauge and the Coulomb gauge.
-Neither of these is well-suited for the large data problem, and a main goal of our first paper \cite{OTYM1} is to introduce a better alternate gauge choice, namely the \emph{caloric gauge}.
+The choice of a gauge plays a central role in the study of the Yang--Mills equation.
+There are multiple interesting classical gauge choices, e.g.~the Lorenz gauge, the temporal gauge and the Coulomb gauge.
+Neither of these is well-suited for the global (in spacetime) large data problem, and a main goal of our first paper \cite{OTYM1} is to introduce a better alternate gauge choice, namely the \emph{caloric gauge}.
 We briefly return to the issue of gauge choice in Section~\ref{subsec:results}, and then give a more detailed discussion in Section~\ref{sec:review}.